 6. Liberty University

-Liberty University offers a BS in Fire Administration degree program that is available entirely online.
-Liberty University’s fire science bachelor degree program requires the completion of 120 credit units across 3.6 to 4 years.
+Liberty University offers a BS in Fire Administration degree program that is available 100% online.
+LU’s fire science bachelor degree program requires the completion of 120 credit units across 3.6 to 4 years.
 Coursework includes Fire Prevention, Fire Service Organizations, Leadership in Fire Services, Incident Command, and Emergency Planning, among others.
 Liberty University’s fire administration degree allows for the transfer of up to 90 credit units and prepares graduates for a career in the field of fire service, fire administration, and emergency services management.

 Degree: BS in Fire Administration